-- a. as far as reasonably practicable all materials capable of producing high quality recycled aggregates have been removed for recycling; - b. the minimum amount of waste is being used to achieve the intended benefit; and - c. they will not prejudice the restoration of existing or permitted mineral sites.
+- a. as far as reasonably practicable all materials capable of producing high quality recycled aggregates have been removed for recycling; - b. the minimum amount of waste is being used to achieve the intended benefit; and - c. they will not prejudice the restoration of existing or permitted mineral or waste sites (MM10.8).